Dr Ian O'Flynn

 - Political theory, especially deliberative democracy, shared intentions, compromise, the public interest, political integration.

-- Comparative politics, especially deeply divided societies, power sharing, democratic transitions, deliberative networks.
+- Comparative politics, especially deeply divided societies, power sharing, referendums, democratic transitions, deliberative networks.

 POL3059 Democracy and the Constitution (module leader; semester 1)